duarteocarmo/automation-post/report-automation-part-1.md

 └── template.ipynb
 ```

-You can always browse the code in the [github repo](https://github.com/duarteocarmo/automation-post).
+You can always browse the code in the [GitHub repo](https://github.com/duarteocarmo/automation-post).

 Now that we have everything in place, let's generate a report for a new `february_sales.xlsx` excel file.